Commodity Tracker: 7 charts to watch this week

 About Commodity Insights

-What’s happening?
-EU carbon dioxide allowance prices have been pressured along with the wider slump in global equities last week, as carbon was caught up in a wider risk-off attitude among investors.
-However, compared with the meltdown in global stock markets, carbon prices have shown relative resilience, holding above Eur21.00/mt since April 2019.
-This was firstly because the price is buffered by the Market Stability Reserve, which automatically takes out surplus allowances by reducing government auction volumes the following year.
-Secondly, the EU is looking to bolster its carbon market, potentially widening it to new sectors, to help reach net-zero emissions by 2050.
+What's happening?
+European hot-rolled coil steel to raw material price spreads climbed in December to Eur368/mt ($449), close to the April 2018 record, as higher spot steel prices pushed up indicative profits from converting iron ore and ferrous scrap to steel.
+Higher steel prices offset higher iron ore costs, while imported coking coal prices in Europe remained weaker in December.

-What’s next?
-Coronavirus remains a major wildcard for carbon prices.
-Signs of a peak and early decline in the global spread of the virus would likely give a boost to equities and oil prices.
-Conversely, continuing outbreaks risk triggering further losses due to the risk of a more prolonged economic disruption, and related demand losses across the commodity spectrum including carbon.
-The markets will also be watching the UK.
-Following Brexit, Britain is set to legislate its own domestic carbon market and carbon tax policy March 19, ahead of leaving the EU ETS on December 31, 2020.
+What's next?
+Higher European steel prices and rising steel mill utilization rates continue to support margins and steel chain activity in the near term.
+Lead times are still stretched as steel capacity was slower to meet a recovery in orders during the second half of 2020.
+EU region mills further increased official price offers last month for new orders, with spot NW Europe HRC prices continuing to rise in January.
+EU pig iron output in November increased to narrow earlier declines during 2020 aided by expectations of recovery from the COVID-19 pandemic.
+This could eventually lead to greater steel availability and shorter lead times, pushing domestic steel prices back down and limiting demand for imports.

-Reporting by Eric Yep, J Robinson, Sebastian Lewis, Hector Forster, Stuart Elliott and Frank Watson
+Reporting and analysis by Ira Joseph, Bruno Brunetti, J Robinson, Anthony Starkey, Alan Struth, Hector Forster, George Griffiths, Frank Watson and Stuart Elliott